 Types of Work Available in Australia

-Bartending – My speciality, and my first love when it comes to work and travel in Australia.
+Bartending – My specialty, and my first love when it comes to work and travel in Australia.
 Here's how you find a bartending job anywhere in the world.

 Restaurant Work – If you have experience working as a waiter/waitress or host/hostess, restaurants are probably looking for good staff, especially in larger cities like Sydney, Melbourne and Perth.
 If you have any food-related skills, chef jobs are always available.
 You might also find this kind of seasonal work available at luxurious island & coastal resorts.